ramoures/PHP-Phone-Book/readme.md

 1. Create a new MySQL database.
 2. Set your **database information** and your `PROJECT_URL` in `config.php`.
-3. Browse `/setup` to create the required tables and admin signup.
+3. Browse `/setup` to create the required tables and admin sign up.
    > Ex. `https://example.com/PHP-Phone-Book/setup/`

 ___